top of page

 Salani Editore released a nice edition featuring the beautiful Kazu Kibuishi's cover art.
 These books, like the first editions, are hardcover with jackets; I don't know of a softcover Italian variant.
 Due to the overwhelming number of books that I have that feature Kazi Kibuishi cover art, I don't see myself completing this set; to my knowledge all 7 books were published in this art.

 Revised Philosopher's Stone.
 In 2014 Salani revised the Harry Potter books, to better improve their quality.
 On their website, Salani says of the revision that translating the books one book at a time, with no future knowledge of plot, was daunting, resulting in lower quality translations.
-To separate the revised editions from the Italian first editions, the cover art from the Dutch books is used, and I must say these covers are amazing.
+To separate the revised editions from the Italian first editions, the cover art from the Dutch books (illustrated by Ien Van Laanan, is used, and I must say these covers are amazing.
 Unlike with the first editions, no jackets were issued with these hardcovers.

 Italian Revised Edition